kmcd/codecast/01_command_line/script.md

   It is probably easier to press the up arrow and ENTER.
   !number Repeat history list item number.
   !string Repeat last history list item starting with string.
   !?string Repeat last history list item containing string.

+### VO 300w

+  *history

+  The history command lists the saved commands, each with an identifying number.

+  $ history 20

+  shows your last 20 commands

+  *filter

+  $ history | head
+  $ history | tail
+  $ history | grep

+  *search

+  To start an incre- mental search, enter CTRL-R followed by the text you are looking for.

+  When you find it, you can either press ENTER to execute the command or press CTRL-J to copy the line from the history list to the current command line.

+  To find the next occurrence of the text (moving "up" the history list), press CTRL-R again.

+  To quit searching, press either CTRL-G or CTRL-C.

+  [me@linuxbox ~]$ ls

+  First press CTRL-R:

+  Now we can execute the command by pressing ENTER

+  *expansion

+  !$  means "take the last thing on the previous command line

+  !number Repeat history list item number

+  SD:
+  * !string Repeat last history list item starting with string.
+  * !?string Repeat last history list item containing string.

+  Other expansions available; never needed them - simply edit history.

+  *configuration

+  Increasing $HISTSIZE may be useful, and unsetting it causes the $HISTFILE length to be unlimited.

+  $HISTFILE

+  The $HISTSIZE variable sets the number of lines permit- ted in the history stack in memory.

+  $HISTIGNORE and $HISTCONTROL control what goes into your history in the first place.

+  $HISTIGNORE is more flexible since it allows you to specify patterns to decide what command lines to save to the history.

+  $HISTCONTROL is more limited in that it sup- ports only the few keywords listed here (any other value is ignored):

+  ignorespace
+  Command lines that begin with a space character are not saved in the history list.

+  ignoredups
+  Command lines that match the previous history entry are not saved in the his- tory list.

+  ignoreboth
+  Shorthand for both ignorespace and ignoredups.

+  erasedups
+  All previous command lines that match the current line are removed from the history list before that line is saved.

+  $HISTTIMEFORMAT. strftime format string to use when displaying or writing the history.

+  bash-3.00# HISTTIMEFORMAT=': %Y-%m-%d_%H:%M:%S; '
+  bash-3.00# history
+  4  : 2006-10-25_20:48:18; history
+  5  : 2006-10-25_20:48:39; export HISTTIMEFORMAT='%Y-%m-%d_%H:%M:%S'
+  6  : 2006-10-25_20:48:41; history
+  7  : 2006-10-25_20:48:47; HISTTIMEFORMAT='%Y-%m-%d_%H:%M:%S; '
+  8  : 2006-10-25_20:48:48; history

 ## Directory navigation 4m